mariumtapal/bayes-regression-report/README.md

-SDS 390 Project: Simple Normal Regression Analysis
+Simple Normal Regression with snr():
 ================
-Audrey Bertin & Marium Tapal
-Fall 2020

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 <img src='Images/hex.png' align="right" height="250" hspace="20px"/>

-# bayes-regression-report
+### Automating the process of analysis Bayes huge dividends by dramatically reducing coding time.

 This project attempts to automate and greatly simplify the process of conducting a Bayesian Simple Normal Regression in R, allowing users to generate an entire customized analysis--including information such as model quality, proposed regression lines, posterior predictions, and more--using only a single line of code.